 How it fits in a portfolio

 This fund aims to track the performance of the Solactive L&G ESG Developed Markets Index.
-It's made up of almost 1,400 companies based across global developed markets, such as the US, the UK and Japan, and diversified across lots of sectors, including technology, healthcare and financials.
+It's made up of more than 1,500 companies based across global developed markets, such as the US, the UK and Japan, and diversified across lots of sectors, including technology, healthcare and financials.
 The fund invests in the same companies as the index.

 The index increases investments in companies that score well on a variety of ESG criteria – from the level of carbon emissions generated, to the number of women on the board and the quality of disclosure on executive pay.
 It also reduces exposure to companies that score poorly on these measures.

 The advantage of reducing investments in poorly-scoring companies, rather than selling their shares completely, is that the Legal & General team can engage with poorly-scoring companies to help them improve.
 An increased investment in exchange for improvement on various factors is a good incentive, so investors' money makes a positive difference.

 The fund won't invest in persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption) or companies involved in tobacco, controversial weapons (such as cluster munitions, anti-personnel mines and chemical and biological weapons) or civilian firearms.
 The fund’s exclusions were recently expanded to include companies that earn more than 20% of their revenues from the mining and extraction of thermal coal (formerly 30%), as well as companies that derive more than a fifth of their revenues from thermal coal power generation and oil sands.